NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air

 Originating in Africa the “Saintpaulia” actually isn’t a violet at all but belongs to the Gesneriaceae family like the Episcia.

-Overall African violets adapt very well to growing indoors in small spaces making it one of the best plants for indoors.
+Overall African violets adapt very well to growing as an indoor plant in small spaces making it one of the best plants for indoors.

 Best Plant Qualities: Easy to grow, takes up little space making them perfect for the windowsill.
 They adapt almost perfectly to indoor life as houseplants and they bloom almost continually.
 Many flower colors and shapes.
 Does well in sub-irrigation pots and planters.

 Scientific Name: Saintpaulia

-Preferred Conditions: African violets will thrive in day temperatures of 70° to 75° temperatures and night temperatures not below 60°.
+Preferred Conditions: African violets will thrive in day temperatures of 70° to 75° degrees Fahrenheit temperatures and night temperatures not below 60° degrees Fahrenheit.
 Low humidity can be an issue.